yt-project/yt/doc/source/visualizing/volume_rendering.rst

 =====================================

 yt has the ability to create 3D visualizations, using a process known as volume rendering.
-At present, its capabilities are limited to software volume rendering, but porting this capability to OpenGL and GPUs is an area of active development.
+Currently all of the rendering capabilities are implemented in software, requiring no specialized hardware.
+Optimized versions implemented with OpenGL and utilizing graphics processors are being actively developed.

 Constructing a 3D visualization is a process of describing the "scene" that will be rendered.
 This includes the location of the viewing point (i.e., where